paise-org/paise-org.github.io/_pages/cfp.md

 download.
 See the latest versions <a href="https://www.ieee.org/conferences_events/conferences/publishing/templates.html">here</a>.

-Here is a link to the EasyChair <a href="https://easychair.org/cfp/PAISE2025">CFP</a>.
-Upload your submission to
-EasyChair <a href="https://easychair.org/conferences/?conf=paise2025">submission server</a> in
+Upload your submission in the official IPDPS Linklings portal <a href="https://ssl.linklings.net/conferences/ipdps/">submission server</a> in
 PDF format.
-Accepted
-manuscripts will be included in the IPDPS workshop proceedings.
+Accepted manuscripts will be included in the IPDPS workshop proceedings.

 ### Important Dates